Debugging

 Chrome DevTools

 When you are debugging a web browser application, Chrome DevTools is a good tool to use.
-It allows you to put breakpoints, step through at Swift source code level.
+It allows you to put breakpoints and step through at Swift source code level.

 See the DevTools team's official introduction for more details about the extension.